jimthompson5802/gh_copilot/codex/generate_documentation/documentation_dir/large_module_sequence_encoders.md

 The method returns a dictionary with two keys: "encoder_output" and "encoder_output_state".
 The value associated with the "encoder_output" key is the final hidden sequence, and the value associated with the "encoder_output_state" key is the final state of the recurrent layers.

 #### **Method Details**
-This code defines a forward method for a neural network encoder.
-The forward method takes two inputs: "inputs" and "mask". "inputs" is a tensor representing the input sequence fed into the encoder, with shape [batch x sequence length]. "mask" is an optional tensor representing an input mask, but it is currently unused and not yet implemented.
+This code defines a forward method for a class.
+The forward method takes two arguments: inputs and mask.
+The inputs argument is a torch.Tensor representing the input sequence fed into the encoder.
+The mask argument is an optional torch.Tensor representing an input mask (currently unused).

-The method starts by checking if the input sequence should be embedded.
-If embedding is required, the method calls the "embed_sequence" function to embed the input sequence.
-Otherwise, it assigns the input sequence to the "embedded_sequence" variable.
-If the shape of the "embedded_sequence" tensor is not 3-dimensional, the method adds an extra dimension by unsqueezing it.
+The method starts by checking if the should_embed attribute is True.
+If it is, the input sequence is passed through an embed_sequence method to obtain an embedded_sequence.
+Otherwise, the embedded_sequence is set to the inputs.

-Next, the method assigns the "embedded_sequence" tensor to the "hidden" variable.

-Then, the method passes the "hidden" tensor to a recurrent stack, which applies recurrent layers to the input sequence.
-The "mask" parameter is also passed to the recurrent stack, but its purpose is not clear from the provided code.

-After the recurrent layers, the method checks if there is a sequence reduction operation specified.
-If so, it applies the reduction operation to the "hidden" tensor.

-Finally, if there is a fully connected (FC) layer stack specified, the method applies the FC layers to the "hidden" tensor.
+Next, the embedded_sequence is passed through a recurrent_stack method to obtain a hidden state and a final_state.

+If the reduce_output attribute is not None, the hidden state is passed through a reduce_sequence method to reduce the sequence length.

+Finally, if there is an fc_stack attribute, the hidden state is passed through it.

-The method returns a dictionary containing two keys: "encoder_output" and "encoder_output_state".
-The "encoder_output" value is the final hidden tensor, and the "encoder_output_state" value is the final state of the recurrent layers.
+The method returns a dictionary with two keys: "encoder_output" and "encoder_output_state".
+The "encoder_output" value is the hidden state, and the "encoder_output_state" value is the final_state.

 ## Class **`StackedCNNRNN`** Overview
 The `StackedCNNRNN` class is a subclass of `SequenceEncoder` and represents a model architecture that combines stacked convolutional neural networks (CNNs) and recurrent neural networks (RNNs) for sequence encoding.